Nanoindentation: Activation volume

-where $T$ is the temperature and kB is Boltzmann's constant.
+where $T$ is the temperature and kB is the Boltzmann constant.
 From the definition of $m$, it is easy to see that $V^*\propto (H m)^{-1}$.

 Hardware

 Sensors

 The construction of a depth-sensing indentation system is made possible by the inclusion of very sensitive displacement and load sensing systems.
-Load transducers must be capable of measuring forces in the micronewton range and displacement sensors are very frequently capable of sub-nanometer resolution.
+Load transducers must be capable of measuring forces in the micronewton range and displacement sensors are very frequently capable of sub-nanometre resolution.
 Environmental isolation is crucial to the operation of the instrument.
 Vibrations transmitted to the device, fluctuations in atmospheric temperature and pressure, and thermal fluctuations of the components during the course of an experiment can cause significant errors.

 Continuous stiffness measurement (CSM)

 Dynamic nanoindentation or continuous stiffness measurement (CSM, also offered commercially as CMX, dynamics...), introduced in 1989, is a significant improvement over the quasi-static mode described above.
 It consists into overlapping a very small, fast (> 40 Hz) oscillation onto the main loading signal and evaluate the magnitude of the resulting partial unloadings by a lock-in amplifier, so as to quasi-continuously determine the contact stiffness.
 This allows for the continuous evaluation of the hardness and Young's modulus of the material over the depth of the indentation, which is of great advantage with coatings and graded materials.
 The CSM method is also pivotal for the experimental determination of the local creep and strain-rate dependent mechanical properties of materials, as well as the local damping of visco-elastic materials.
 The harmonic amplitude of the oscillations is usually chosen around 2 nm (RMS), which is a trade-off value avoiding an underestimation of the stiffness due to the "dynamic unloading error" or the "plasticity error" during measurements on materials with unusually high elastic-to-plastic ratio (E/H > 150), such as soft metals.